Top 10 Benefits of Using a Host Agency

-If you go with a host agency who is already registered for SOT under those states, they may be able to extend that licensing to you, the IC!
+If you go with a host agency already registered for SOT under those states, they may be able to extend that licensing to you.
+Score!
 This cuts down on red tape and provides more real estate in your brain for other issues—like building a client base or planning a group trip.

-10. ERrors and Omissions (E&O) Insurance
+10. Errors and Omissions (E&O) Insurance

 Some host agencies will extend E&O coverage to their ICs.
 This is coverage to protect agents from costly lawsuits in case a client holds you (the travel agent) responsible for something that goes horribly awry with the trip or booking.